faisalnazik/Django-REST-framework-React.JS-Typescript/README.md

 - Functional User Auth Backend with Django Rest Framework in accounts app using Allauth and PostgreSQL.
 - Tentative File Structure for the FrontEnd with Typescript & React.
+- Fully Functional UI For User Registration and Authentication With React.(Coming Soon)
+- ...
+- ...
+- ...

 ## ⭐️ Support